Reading Time: 3 minutes

 Moving a pool table will require a complete disassembly of the table along with using some muscle power!
+We recommend that you enlist a few friends to help you move this heavy, bulky and wide item.
 First of all, consult the manual that came along with your pool table to ensure you’re following the proper procedures for your brand or style of table.
-Then, make sure you enlist a few friends to help you move this heavy, bulky and wide item.
-You’ll also need some tools before you begin the process; a staple puller, a set of flat head screwdrivers, a socket wrench, power drill, and safety goggles.
-You should also plan on having some packing materials like bubble wrap, moving blankets, packing tape and sealable plastic bags for the small pieces.

 Once the pool table is completely disassembled, it is ready to be moved.
 Wrap up all the larger pieces in the moving blankets, individually wrapping each slate, rail, leg and frame and secure them with packing tape.
 It’s important to be very cautious when placing the slate on the moving truck, too.
 Use an appliance dolly to help get it up the loading ramp, and if there is more than one slate they can be stacked once on board.

 If you need to store a pool table or other larger items, consider ezStorage for all your household storage needs.
-We offer a variety of storage unit sizes perfect for all your sports equipment storage large or small, throughout the Baltimore, Northern Virginia and Washington, D.C. areas.
+We offer a variety of climate controlled storage units that are perfect for all your sports equipment storage large or small, throughout the Baltimore, Northern Virginia and Washington, D.C. areas.